NorMenMe/react-quiz/README.md

 - issues:

   - wrong status: onlaod shows 0, on submit counter get to 1, so default counter state is 0 but has to be shown as 1 - on Submit button replace a variable with the state - check a boolean state, for e.g isSubmit -

+    - add a ternary:
+      - if isSubmit false show 0 otherwise show counter state
-    //next : - add a ternary: - state isSubmit into Context - retrieve it
+    - state isSubmit into Context

+  - //next :
+  - debug: stand, line 34 doesn't acceppt setIsSubmit fron context, test diff with state declared in the same module
+    - retrieve it

 - refactor ternary Buttons ?
 - pass counter into Status via props

 - ? to Leon: line 27, for the else returning a "" for saying return nothing, better practice ?
- -
+- what is the let/const convetion @ Innovation team ?
 -